Optimal estimation of Gaussian DAG models: Algorithm and upper bound

-\begin{remark} A computationally attractive alternative to BSS is the Lasso, or $\ell_{1}$-regularized least squares regression.
+then $\truepr(\wh{\gr} = \gr(F)) \gtrsim 1 - \exp(-q\log(d/q))$. \end{theorem} The proof of this result can be found in Appendix~\ref{app:ub:tuning}. \begin{remark} A computationally attractive alternative to BSS is the Lasso, or $\ell_{1}$-regularized least squares regression.
 Unlike BSS, the Lasso requires restrictive incoherence-type conditions.
 If these conditions (or related conditions such as irrepresentability) are imposed on each parent set, then the Lasso can be used to recover the full DAG under a similar sample complexity scaling \citep[see e.g.][]{wainwright2009}.
 Furthermore, these incoherence-type conditions can be further relaxed through the use of nonconvex regularizers such as the MCP \citep{zhang2010} or SCAD \citep{fan2001}; see also \citet{loh2014nonconvex}. \end{remark}